hans/hans.github.com/_posts/2016-08-16-solving-language.md

-I've been mulling these ideas over for most of the summer, and a whole lot of people from several institutions have helped me to sharpen my thinking: Gabor Angeli, Phil Blunsom, Sam Bowman, Arun Chaganty, Kevin Clark, Prafulla Dhariwal, Chris Dyer, Jonathan Ho, Nal Kalchbrenner, Alireza Makhzani, Christopher Manning, Igor Mordatch, Alec Radford, Zain Shah, Ilya Sutskever, Sida Wang, and Keenon Werling.
+I've been mulling these ideas over for most of the summer, and a whole lot of people from several institutions have helped me to sharpen my thinking: Gabor Angeli, Phil Blunsom, Sam Bowman, Arun Chaganty, Kevin Clark, Prafulla Dhariwal, Chris Dyer, Jonathan Ho, Nal Kalchbrenner, Andrej Karpathy, Alireza Makhzani, Christopher Manning, Igor Mordatch, Alec Radford, Zain Shah, Ilya Sutskever, Sida Wang, and Keenon Werling.

-Special thanks to Gabor Angeli, ........... for reviewing early drafts of this post.
+Special thanks to Gabor Angeli, Sam Bowman, and the OpenAI team for reviewing early drafts of this post.
 </small>

 <!--